Launch Your Career in the Ocean Industry

 Meet Jillian, Marine Entrepreneurship graduate

-Fuse your newly acquired knowledge of marine sciences and business in imaginative ways through research in the Marine Science Center and projects in our Makerspace.
-By combining these experiences with internships that expose you to marine industries and develop your business acumen, you can set your sails for success as a marine entrepreneur.
+Fuse your newly acquired knowledge of marine business and science in imaginative ways through research in the Marine Science Center and projects in our Makerspace.
+By combining these experiences with internships that expose you to the marine industry and develop your marine business acumen, you can set your sails for success as a marine entrepreneur.

 - Sustainable Business Developer/Consultant